IHE/ITI.PDQm/input/pagecontent/issues.md

 ### Open Issues

+- PDQm_101: Are there some elements we can get global agreement should be marked as R2 (aka, Must-Support - required to be returned if known)?
-- Normative vs Trial-Implementation - Currently the HL7 FHIR standard components used (e.g., Patient, Bundle, etc) in this profile are at Normative state.
+- PDQm_102: Normative vs Trial-Implementation - Currently the HL7 FHIR standard components used (e.g., Patient, Bundle, etc) in this profile are at Normative state.
 Some portions of PDQm are relying on STU content (such as query parameters, mothersMaidenName).

-- PDQm has a small volume 1 content.
+- PDQm_103: PDQm has a small volume 1 content.
 Thus breaking each H2 out into independent html files makes it harder to address.
 We may choose to do similar to PIXm and have just one volume 1 content with deep links.

 ### Closed Issues